 Prices & Registration

 Prices start at 1000 euros and include 13 nights' accommodation, all meals and house wine and the PDC certification course.

 Please register your interest below or send queries to Michel from Social Landscapes by sending an email to firstname.lastname@example.org.

-To sign up to the course you'll be asked to pay a 200 euro deposit to Social Landscapes Community Interest Company and the remaining balance of 1000 at a later date to Tribeswanted Monestevole.
+To sign up to the course you'll be asked to pay a 200 euro deposit to Social Landscapes Community Interest Company and the remaining balance at a later date to Tribeswanted Monestevole.

 To join us for the following practical week (find more information here), you'll pay an extra 100 euros to Michel and an extra 300 to Tribeswanted Monestevole.